 I have many Paleo protein bar recipes on my blog.
-Here are some of my favorites:
+Here are some reader favorites:

 These low sugar, Paleo protein bars taste just like cookie dough.
 They’re perfect for between meal snacks or eaten as a healthy dessert.

-- 2 Tbsp golden monk fruit sweetener (or coconut sugar)
+- 2 Tbsp golden monk fruit sweetener (or any granulated sugar)

 - 1/2 tsp baking soda (optional)

 - 1/3 cup no-stir creamy almond butter (unsweetened, unsalted)